 Is The Photo Editor’s Guide a good fit for you?

 If you have a good sense of color and design and any kind of visual art background, this course might make sense for you.
-You have to be willing to work hard to get your site and customer onboarding set up and even harder to get your first client if you do not have a photography background.
+You have to be willing to work hard to get your site and customer onboarding set up and even harder to get your first client if you do not have a photography background or any connection in that world.
 As with any freelance business, you can’t be afraid of rejection.
 To learn more, go to Katie’s site and sign up for her video series about the course.

-Update: My first 2 clients 4 months into this endevour
+Update: My first 2 clients 5 months into this endeavour

 I love doing this work!
 Building the site, learning the editing software and learning about the wedding photo industry have all been incredible.
 Now actually editing for real clients is a dream come true!